cs1302uga/cs1302-tutorials/unix/README.rst

 --------------

-When you run a terminal emulator, the usual default is for it to be connected to the same computer it is running on.
-This *local terminal* interface provides a shell to that computer.
-Consider the
+When you run a terminal emulator, the usual default is for it to connect to the same computer it is running on.
+This *local terminal* provides a shell with a command-line interface to that computer.
+Consider the figure below.

 .. figure:: img/local1.png
    :alt: iTerm 2 on macOS Big Sur (left) and MobaXterm 21.2 on Windows 10 (right)

-In the figure, we see the iTerm 2 terminal emulator running on macOS on the left and the MobaXterm terminal emulator running on Windows on the right.
+In the figure, we see two different terminal emulators running on two different
+computers: the iTerm 2 terminal emulator on the left is running on macOS and the MobaXterm terminal emulator on the right is running on Windows.

 Tutorial
 ========